esh1n/SpaceWeatherApp/README.md

 1. Data layer (data package) - This layer is responsible for "data" logic of application (contains code which communicates with database and remote API).
 2. Business logic layer (domain package) - This layer is responsible for implementation of business use cases.
 3. UI logic layer (presentation package) - This layer is responsible for end user application implementation.
 This layer contains another artitecture patterns for UI logic responsibility separation.
-It contains two approaches and you can check which one is more suited for you: **a)** MVP pattern **b)** MVVM pattern.

 **Project details**